wp-document-revisions/wp-document-revisions/readme.txt

 == Frequently Asked Questions ==

+= Does it work on Mac?
+PC?
+Mobile? =

+WP Document Revisions should work on just about any system with a browser.
+You can easily collaborate between, Mac, PC, and even Linux systems.
+Mobile browsers, such as iOS or Android should be able to download files, but may not be able to upload new versions in all cases.

+= What are the different levels of visibility? =

+Each document can have one of three "visibilities":
+* Private - visible only to logged in users (this can be further refined either based on users or based on the document's status)
+* Password Protected - Non-logged in users can view files, but they will require a document-specific password
+* Public - Anyone with the document's URL can download and view the file

+= How many people can access a document at a time? =

+A virtually unlimited number of people can *view* a document at the same time, but only one user can *edit* a document at a time.

+= While a file is "checked out" can others view it?
+What about a previous versions? =

+Yes.

+= Is there a time limit for checking out a file? =

+No. So long as the user remains on the document page (it's okay if the window is minimized, etc.), the user will retain the file lock.
+By default, administrators can override this lock at any time.
+The origin lock-holder will receive a notification.

+= Does it keep track of each individual's changes? =

+Yes and no. It will track who uploaded each version of the file, and will provide an opportunity to describe those changes.
+For more granular history, the plugin is designed to work with a format's unique history features, such as tracked changes in Microsoft Word.

 = How do permissions work? =

 There are default permissions (based off the default post permissions), but they can be overridden either with third-party plugins such as the [Members plugin](http://wordpress.org/extend/plugins/members/), or for developers, via the <code>document_permissions</code> filter.